Skip to content

 free guide: how to teach word problems and problem solving in math

-So you’ve done some work with word problems in your class and your students still don’t know where to start… Here’s what I’ve noticed with my students.
-Problem solving skills do not come naturally to all students.
+Here’s what I’ve noticed with my students: problem solving skills don’t come naturally to all students.
 They need to learn strategies to work through the beginning, middle, and end of a problem.

 Getting started with problem solving

-What I’ve found to be the case with many of my students is that they literally have no idea where to begin.
+What I’ve found with many of my students is that they truly have no idea where to begin.
 I give them a word problem and they stare blankly at the words because the equation they need to solve wasn’t given to them.
-Here are the questions I ask to get them thinking about the problem:
+They often need a lot of prompting to get going on the right track.

 1. What is the question asking?